Birefringent Fourier filtering for single molecule Coordinate and Height super-resolution Imaging with Dithering and Orientation: Results

-The optical set-up for CHIDO is displayed in Fig.~\ref{setup}b (see Methods).
-A 488 nm continuous laser is used for wide-field illumination of the sample via a high numerical aperture objective.
-The fluorescence is imaged onto an emCCD camera after passing through the SEO placed at the imaged back focal plane of the objective.
-To mimic the polarization distribution at the pupil plane of dipole molecules with different orientations, we first used fluorescence nanobeads immobilized in a mounting medium (see Methods), together with chosen polarizing elements prior to the SEO.
-Besides serving as models for dipole sources, these measurements help provide a basis of reference PSFs to be used for the retrieval of unknown dipole orientations (Supplementary Note 2).
+As a first proof of concept and characterization of the method, we used fluorescence nanobeads immobilized in a mounting medium (see Methods), together with chosen polarizing elements prior to the SEO to simulate molecules with known orientations.
+The optical set-up for CHIDO is displayed in Fig.~\ref{setup}(b) (see Methods).
+A 488 nm continuous laser is used for wide-field illumination of the sample via a high numerical aperture objective (NA = 1.45 oil immersion).
+The fluorescence ($\lambda=520$ nm) is imaged onto an emCCD camera after passing through the SEO placed at the imaged back focal plane of the objective.
 Importantly, nanobeads are also used to fine-tune the alignment of the SEO when used under circular polarization (see Methods).
-In such situation, we measured complementary rotationally symmetric PSF shapes in RHC and LHC channels (Fig.~\ref{zfigs}a), which are close to what is expected from theory (Fig.~\ref{zfigs}b).
+In such situation, we measured complementary rotationally symmetric PSF shapes in RHC and LHC channels (Fig.~\ref{zfigs}(a)), which are close to what is expected from theory (Fig.~\ref{zfigs}(b)).